RohitBShelar/Ineuron-Assignments/README.md

 numbers = [12, 75, 150, 180, 145, 525, 50]
 Q26.
 What is a string?
 How can we declare string in Python?

+Ans: string is data type in python that can consist of alh

 Q27.
 How can we access the string using its index?